DESI Strong Lens Foundry IV: Spectroscopic Confirmation of DESI Lens Candidates with VLT/MUSE: Results

 \subsection{Systems which require further observation}

-In this section, we present systems for which we were able to determine only the redshifts of the lens galaxies (Table~\ref{tab:lens_only_systems}).
+In this section, we present 15 systems for which we were able to determine only the redshifts of the lens galaxies (Table~\ref{tab:lens_only_systems}).
 The spectra of the background sources had insufficient signal-to-noise to allow the identification of spectral features from line catalogs, or the sources were not visible in the MUSE cubes owing to unfavorable weather conditions.
-As the lens galaxies are typically much brighter than the background sources, their redshifts could be measured in most cases from the Ca H \& K absorption features.
-Given the poorer overall data quality for this set, we do not present the corresponding spectra or images for these systems.
+As the lens galaxies are typically much brighter than the background sources, their redshifts could be measured in from the Ca H \& K absorption features.
+Given the poorer overall data quality for this set, we do not present the corresponding MUSE images for these systems.
+Instead we extracted the cut-outs for these systems from the DESI Legacy Survey, shown in Fig.~\ref{fig:lens_only_systems_mosaic}.
+Furthermore, the spectra of the systems are shown in Fig.~\ref{fig:lens_only_systems_spectra}.